DSOTraining/TheTaoOfDevSecOps/_tabs/about.md

 ### Awards
 DevSecOps - London Gathering presented with the ["Outstanding DevSecOps Community of 2019"](https://www.devseccon.com/blog/devsecops-leadership-awards-winners) by DevSecCon.
 ### Talks
 First public talk at the DevSecOps - London Gathering 1st Anniversary event in 2019.
-Thanks to my co-presenting Kaveh for supporting me.
+Thanks to my co-presenter Kaveh for supporting me.
 The title of our talk is [Implementing SAST IRL](https://youtu.be/SQJ9HsjC9qM).